kcl-tscm/Young_instructions/CP2K_tutorial/TDDFPT/B3LYP/README.rst

 Validation of the results
 ==========================

-A complementary calculation has been carried out using **ORCA 4.2.1** employing the same Exchange-Correlation potential (B3LYP).
+A complementary calculation has been carried out using **ORCA 4.2.1** employing the same exchange-Correlation potential (B3LYP).
 There are substantial differences between the jobs, since **ORCA** is an all electron code, whereas **CP2K** uses a pseudo-potential (GTH in this case) approach.
 The following table reports the results between the two programs:

-.. list-table:: Title
+.. list-table:: Orca vs CP2k
    :widths: 25 25 50
    :header-rows: 1